Jass: Schaggi Haas

-In Schaggi Haas ("Johnny Hare"), the two players cut every time for the deal; the player with the lowest card deals 12 cards each in packets of 4, turns the next for trumps and then deals one more packet of 4, face down as a personal talon.
+In Schaggi Haas ("Johnny Hare"), the two players cut every time for the deal; the player with the lowest card deals 12 cards each in packets of 4, turns the next for trump and then deals one more packet of 4, face down as a personal talon.
 The remaining 3 cards are placed face down and half-covering the trump upcard.
 A player with the trump 6 may 'rob' the trump upcard.
 Players may attempt to 'better' (bessern or schönern) their hand by discarding 4 hand cards and picking up their talon.
 The discards do not count to their score at the end.
 Forehand (non-dealer) leads to the first trick.
 Melding and play are as per normal.
 A player who takes all 12 tricks does not get a Matsch bonus as not all the cards are in play.
 The last trick scores 5 and game is 1000.

 Schmaus

 Schmaus is the Swiss Jass version of Tartl.
 In each deal, 9 cards are dealt to each of the two players in packets of three, and the remaining 18 cards form the stock.
-The top card of the stock is turned for trumps.
+The top card of the stock is turned for trump.
 This card can be 'robbed' (rauben) by the trump Six until the 9th trick.
 The bottom card of the stock may not be viewed by either player; if it is, the cards are redealt by the same dealer.
 The non-dealer leads a card of his choice, but not a trump.
 Suit need not be followed nor must a trump be played if a player cannot follow.
 Whoever 'brings home' (Heim bringt) the respective trick takes the top card from the stock.
 The loser draws the second.
 The first nine deals are played with 9 cards each.
 Melding is allowed in each of the first 10 tricks, provided that new melds arise from one deal to the next.
 Only player with the higher meld scores for it and only one meld may be made per trick.
 Melds must be made in rising sequence from trick to trick.
 (The clever Schmaus player makes most of his points by skilful declarations of card combinations!)
 The player who wins the 9th deal, leads to the 10th.
 At this point the stock is exhausted and players must follow suit or trump if unable to follow.
 Game is 1000 or 1500 points as agreed.
 The winner of a deal, deals next.